open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 * MUST preserve a debug trace flag, if received, and propagate it with subsequent requests.
 Internally, an OpenTelemetry implementation MUST convert this to a sampled trace flag.
-* MUST not reuse `X-B3-SpanId` as the id for the server-side span.
+* MUST NOT reuse `X-B3-SpanId` as the id for the server-side span.

 #### Inject